Anna Clare Hauf, voice

 A post-residency concert & kick-off performance

-of the FWF research project
+of the FWF research project On the fragility of sounds

-to celebrate the beginning of my research project about music theatre.
+A story about a personal journey to a remote island.
+A performance, in times of transition, to celebrate the beginning of my research project about music theatre.

 “Twigs flap against my face, as I roam through boreal forests on Örö Linnake.
 I think of my grandfather and grandmother, my heart cracks wide open, with melancholy moods spilling out, drifting towards the twilight shoreline.
 Longing fills the air, beside crisp smells of sea kale.
 I listen deeply into the landscape, and into myself.”